Asymmetric All-Pay Auctions with Spillovers: Appendix

-\paragraph{Proof of Lemma \ref{prop:interval}} \begin{lemma}(Interval support) In any Nash equilibrium, players choose strictly increasing, continuous mixed strategies $G_i$ with common support on some interval $[0, \bar{s}]$.
+\begin{lemma}(Interval support) In any Nash equilibrium, players choose strictly increasing, continuous mixed strategies $G_i$ with common support on some interval $[0, \bar{s}]$.
 At most one participant can have a mass point and it must be at zero.

 Moreover, the equilibrium is defined by the following indifference condition:

 \end{lemma} \begin{proof}

 The argument is standard in the all-pay auction literature, and is presented here for completeness.
 Our proof is in several steps.